 These were all real events, and many more like them occur every year all across the United States.
 Accidents at amusement parks and on rides at carnivals and other sites result in an alarming number of injuries – an average of roughly 9,000 per year, according to estimates by the U.S. Consumer Product Safety Commission (CPSC).

 If you or someone you know suffered a severe injury on an amusement ride, you may want to contact an amusement park attorney for a free evaluation of your case.
 You may have grounds for an amusement park lawsuit.

 While many of the injures are minor and result in little more than scrapes and bruises, many others are very serious.
 An average of 4.5 per year result in death.

 A number of the mishaps and resulting injuries are no doubt at least partly the fault of reckless riders, but many others are caused by negligence including defective machinery or careless ride operators.

-The injury lawyers at Kline & Specter have won major awards and settlements in a variety of premises and product liability lawsuits, many of them very involved and complex.
+The amusement park attorneys at Kline & Specter have won major awards and settlements in a variety of premises and product liability lawsuits, many of them very involved and complex.
 (See our Major Victories.)
-In 2010, Tom Kline won a settlement of nearly $2 million in a Pittsburgh case in which a woman was killed when when a pavilion collapsed at Kennywood Park.
+In one case, Tom Kline won a settlement of nearly $2 million in a Pittsburgh case in which a woman was killed when a pavilion collapsed at Kennywood Park.
 (See stories and TV clips).

 Click here to contact an amusement ride or roller coaster lawyer today.